SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 The `$contentCatalog` defines which content catalog to work with, and `$contentCV` (content catalog version) specifies the version of that catalog.
 These variables ensure that all the OPF components, pages, and slots are created in the correct catalog and version.
 You need to customize these variables to match your specific content catalog.

-Now that you understand the CMS structure, the following sections show you exactly how to create each element and implement the OPF components in your Spartacus storefront.

 #### Creating Content Pages

-The first step is to create the actual checkout page that users will navigate to during the OPF flow.
-This page will be accessible via a specific URL like `/checkout/opf-payment-and-review` and will use the standard Spartacus checkout template structure.
+To implementing the OPF components in your Spartacus storefront, you first create the actual checkout page that users navigate to during the OPF flow.
+This page is accessible through a specific URL, such as `/checkout/opf-payment-and-review`, and uses the standard Spartacus checkout template structure.
 The page definition includes the template type, URL routing, and approval status that Spartacus needs to properly render the checkout experience.

 ```text
 $contentCatalog=electronics-spaContentCatalog